lf-edge/eden/docs/io-performance-tests.md

 3. **FIO_JOBS** - Determining the count jobs in test.
 Optional parameter.
 Default=1,8.
 For example: 1
 4. **FIO_DEPTH** - Determining the io depth in test.
 Optional parameter.
 Default=1,8,16.
 For example: 1,8,32
 5. **FIO_TIME** - Duration of each test in sec.
 Default=60.
 Optional parameter.
 For example: 60
+6. **FIO_CHECKSUMM** - Checking the integrity of the recorded data.
+It takes only one of the following parameters: md5, crc64, crc32c, crc32, crc16, crc7, xxhash, sha512, sha256, sha1.
+For example: md5.
+When setting this parameter, you should use only one pattern - write or randwrite.
+And also one value of the iodepth, block size, and the count of threads.
+For instance: (FIO_OPTYPE=write, FIO_BS=4k, FIO_JOBS=1, FIO_DEPTH=32, FIO_CHECKSUMM=md5).

 According to these variables, the container generates a configuration file for the FIO utility.
 If no variables are set, a configuration file with default settings will be compiled.